The Highway Patrol Brings Recruitment Closer to Home

 For those who advance, academy life offers intense training.
 Cadets are paid $22 per hour and receive full benefits during their approximately six-month training period.
 They stay on-site five days a week, where they learn Ohio laws, arrest techniques, self-defense, and defensive driving, among other critical skills.

-The OHP is committed to molding highly-motivated, well-trained professionals who are ready to serve the community.
+The OSHP is committed to molding highly-motivated, well-trained professionals who are ready to serve the community.
 “As troopers, we enforce traffic laws, investigate crashes, and uphold public safety.
 The work is challenging but incredibly rewarding,” said Sgt.
 Marshall.

 A Hometown Connection